15 Interesting Facts About African Wild Dogs. Habitat, hunting, great caretakers & much more.

 You can identify African wild dogs by their irregular coat of fur patterns which makes them look unclean and unkempt.
 They travel and live in large packs and can easily seem like a very aggressive bunch.

 Each African wild dog has a different pattern of fur and colours and they can easily be identified as individuals.
-This is the same way cheetah and zebras can be distinguished by their coat patterns.
+This is the same way cheetahs and zebras can be distinguished by their coat patterns.

 Related: Why zebras have stripes.